Ejay-3D/MMM-SpotifyControl/README.md

 Now just follow the steps described there.
 After successful authorisation the app will display a code snippet under the heading

+**Step 3: Configure your mirror**.
+Copy that snippet and paste it into your mirror’s `config.js`.
+Configure the rest to your needs and you’re good to go.

+** If you are using NowPlayingOnSpotify Module already I suggest to update your Tokens as well in this module so both module will use the same tokens. do not use NowPlayingOnSpotify tokens as they have less permissions.

-**Step 3: Get your DeviceId**.
+**Step 4: Get your DeviceId**.

 In your browser go to :
 (https://developer.spotify.com/console/get-users-available-devices/)

-**Step 4: Configure your mirror**.
-Copy that snippet and paste it into your mirror’s `config.js`.
-Configure the rest to your needs and you’re good to go.

-** If you are using NowPlayingOnSpotify Module already I suggest to update your Tokens as well in this module so both module will use the same tokens. do not use NowPlayingOnSpotify tokens as they have lass permissions.
+(img/readme/gettoken-and-try.PNG)

+Click on Get token and select the scope :
+ (img/readme/select-scope.PNG)

+The Click Try
+ (img/readme/result.PNG)

+On the left side you can see the device Id matching with your Mirror ( raspotify name).

+Copy the id and keep it for Step 4 .

 Here is an example for an entry in `config.js`